MataMercer/ezforu2/readme.md

   }
 }
 ```
+4. Run `mkdir log` to create a folder to logging.
+5. Run `npm run start` to start the script.
+6. Use [crontabguru](https://crontab.guru/) to help you write a crontab for this script.

+## Email Notifications
 Email notifications are for sending whether the script ran successfully to your personal email.

-Note for Notifications: Most email providers, such as Gmail, do not support email and password login due to security.
+It is important to note that most email providers, such as Gmail, do not support email and password login due to security.
 One method I've found is using a Yahoo email account with a generated password found in settings.

-3. Run `mkdir log` to create a folder to logging.
-4. Run `npm run start` to start the script.
-5. Use [crontabguru](https://crontab.guru/) to help you write a crontab for this script.
-The rest is outside of the scope of the tutorial.

 ## Troubleshooting

 - Make sure the Puppeteer version matches your installed Chromium/Chrome version.
 [See here for matching versions](https://pptr.dev/chromium-support)
 - Make sure the Chrome execution path when initializing Puppeteer is correct.
 By default it uses Chromium's default linux installation path.
+- If on WSL2, make sure ```whereis npm``` shows npm is installed on Linux not Windows.
+- If you have any questions setting it up, you can make a new issue.
+It would be much appreciated.

 ## Plans